, more animatographic, most animatographic

-1. Radiographic imaging of the aorta and its branches, or a portion of the aorta, by injection of contrast medium.
+1. The radio graphic imaging of the aorta and its branches, or a portion of the aorta, by injection of a contrast medium.

 2. Imaging of the aorta by ultrasound or magnetic resonance.

-Noninvasive graphic recording of cardiac pulsations from the region of the apex, usually of the left ventricle, and resembling the ventricular pressure curve.
+A noninvasive graphic recording of the cardiac pulsations from the region of the apex, usually of the left ventricle, and resembling the ventricular pressure curve.

-A device for determining the size and position of the apex of a tooth root.
+A device for determining the size and position of the apex of the root of a tooth.

 Related "writing" word units: